Mrbenoit624/Project_Manager_Epita/README.md

 * if you use:</br>
     ./pre-commit -c</br>
-    a little correction of your coding style must be launch
+    a little correction of your coding style must be launch  (a better correction with clangformat, don' correct 25 lines in a functions)

 * if you use:</br>
     ./pre-commit -a</br>